For an introduction to your store's sitemap, see "How to Create a Sitemap".

 As a business owner, you probably already know about the importance of showing up in search results.
 It’s how you earn traffic, which can turn into big dollars for your store.

 So how do you make sure search engines know about you?
-You could jump up and down and scream your name until the Google-masters hear you. 😱 But a better way is to create and submit a sitemap for your store.
+The best way is to create and submit a sitemap for your store.

 A sitemap is a list of your website’s pages.
 It can be used by site visitors to navigate your store, or by crawlers to tell search engines about the content that you have on your site, so they can serve it up in appropriate search results.